paulrobertlloyd/paulrobertlloyd-v3/source/_content/articles/dissertation/early_graphic_design_in_television.markdown

 The quality of television broadcasts at this time were crude to say the least.
 Limited to black and white and with a low resolution, television was worsened by the quality of the receivers that tended to suffer from poor definition.
 Furthermore 20 percent of the screen was considered unusable due a lack of focus around the screens edge, and different television sets cropped the picture at different points.
 This restricted the graphic designer somewhat and resulted in large and bold lettering with strong tonal contrast, and illustrations with heavy lines and little detail.
 It's not surprising that 'op' and 'pop' art themes were in common use throughout the fifties.

-{% figure c-figure--image-quintet "Figure 1: Main Image: The 'Bat's Wings' symbol for the BBC Television Service.
+{% figure "Figure 1: Main Image: The 'Bat's Wings' symbol for the BBC Television Service.
 Also shown: Two regional variants for Scotland and the West of England, accompanying clock, and a non-animated ident for a news programme in the North of England.
 (BBC 1953.
 Designed by Abram Games)" %}
 {% picture thumbnail /articles/dissertation/figure-1a.png alt="BBC Television Service symbol or 'Bat's Wings'" %}
 {% picture thumbnail /articles/dissertation/figure-1b.png alt="BBC Television Service symbol in Scotland" %}
 {% picture thumbnail /articles/dissertation/figure-1c.png alt="BBC Television Service symbol in the West" %}